jakegt1/simple-directory-change/README.md

 This ends up being part issue in some folders, such as when you have multiple 'src' directories in a project.
 In the end though, these are usually still faster than the alternative as you'd likely just narrow your search by changing into a directory you're more sure of not having collisions.

+Notably it's also *very slightly* slower when changing to an existing directory.
+Not really noticeable though, and likely won't be a problem in terms of productivity.

 # Requirements

 * Python3 (tested on 3.5.2)